Magazine Publishing Frequency: Weekly, Monthly & More

 • Campaign length (short-run ads may be scarcer)

-Rare weekly ads for obscure brands can be just as collectible—sometimes more so—than widely distributed monthly campaigns.
+Rare weekly magazine ads for obscure brands can be just as collectible—sometimes more so—than widely distributed monthly campaigns.

-Related Formats: Covers, Illustrations & Advertisements
+Related Formats: Covers, Illustrations & Magazine Advertisements

 Magazine Covers reflect the publication’s identity for a specific issue.

-Vintage Advertisements are commercial artifacts tied directly to the magazine’s publishing cycle.
+Magazine Advertisements are commercial artifacts tied directly to the magazine’s publishing cycle.

 Explore these pathways: